Bridging finance Loans to buy land UK

 For land considered a good location with the relevant planning permission for building or development, interest rates can run to about 0.95 per cent monthly.
 On the other hand, if a plot of land is in a less desirable location or doesn’t have the right planning permission, one can expect to pay 1.25 to 1.5 per cent monthly.

 (Note: Interest rates tend to be higher when buying land rather than developed property.
-This is mostly because land is a less liquid asset than property developed for residential or business purposes.
-Also note that interest rates are also dependent on the overall quality and desirability of the site in question.)
+This is mostly because the land is a less liquid asset than property developed for residential or business purposes.
+Also, note that interest rates are also dependent on the overall quality and desirability of the site in question.)

 On top of the monthly rate, some lenders will charge clients a fee for arranging the loan – and the value of this fee can run between 1.5 and 2 per cent of the total loan amount.
 Be sure to check with your lender, though, as they can give a 1% discount on larger loans.

 Is it hard to get a loan to buy land?

 Take note that while securing land bridging finance is no harder than applying for any other form of bridging finance, planning permission may spell a great deal of difference.

 In most cases, getting finance for land without planning permission is more challenging than getting it for a site that has full planning permission.
 This is due to the inherent risk.
 Yet, keep in mind that some factors can help increase the appeal of land without planning permission.
 Among them are lapsed planning permission, the property’s inclusion in civic development plans, or a potentially lucrative alternative use.